 - For a list of supported drives, see https://serverproven.lenovo.com/. - The drive bays are numbered to indicate the installation order (starting from number "0").
 Follow the installation order when you install a drive.
-See "Front view" on page 17. - You can mix drives of different types and different capacities in one system, but not in one RAID array.
-The following order is recommended when installing the drives: - Drive type priority: SATA SSD, SATA HDD - Drive capacity priority: the lowest capacity first - The drives in a single RAID array must be the same type, same size, and same capacity.
+See "Front view" on page 15. - You can mix drives of different types and different capacities in one system, but not in one RAID array.
+The following order is recommended when installing the drives: - Drive type priority: solid-state drive, SATA hard disk drive - Drive capacity priority: the lowest capacity first - The drives in a single RAID array must be the same type, same size, and with the same capacity.